dextel2/bombay-duck/README.md

 ## Automation Timeline

 - **09:00 IST**: First eligible run clears out yesterday's state, fetches fresh announcements, and resets the README snapshot.
-- **09:15-15:00 IST**: Every 15 minutes the workflow repeats the fetch→merge→render pipeline, committing only when new data appears.
+- **09:15-15:00 IST**: At the top of each hour the workflow repeats the fetch→merge→render pipeline, committing only when new data appears.
 - **After 15:00 IST**: Guard step exits successfully; the last intraday snapshot remains until markets reopen.

 ## Project Resources